uit-inf-2900/Team12/README.md

 - Password: KnithubAdminUser!

 # Running and viewing the tests
+## Frontend tests
+Locate the frontend folder.
+Run all the tests by writing  `npm test a` in your terminal.
+You can also chosse to run some specific tests by writing `npm test {file_name}`

 ## Backend tests
 The test result will open in a new browser window after running the following command: